malloydata/malloy/docs/_src/examples/faa.md

   )

   seats_by_distance is (reduce
-    -- seats rounded to 5
+    seats is floor(aircraft.aircraft_models.seats/5)*5 -- rounded to 5
-    seats is floor(aircraft.aircraft_models.seats/5)*5
     flight_count
-    -- distance rounded to 20
+    distance is floor(distance/20)*20 -- rounded to 20
-    distance is floor(distance/20)*20
   )

   routes_map is (reduce